As a programmer, you often have to debug your own code or code written by a coworker. I don't like debugging, but as you know:

 #Use the DebuggerDisplay attribute

-When you don't want to override the ToString method just for debugging purposes, you can use the DebuggerDisplay attribute.
-The value of the attribute uses a format similar to the syntax introduced in C# 6 with string interpolation.
-However, the text between brackets are expressions to be evaluated by the debugger engine.
-So, an expression can be a property name or a more complex expression such as {Count > 0 ?
+When you don't want to override ToString just for debugging purposes, you can use the DebuggerDisplay attribute.
+Its value uses a format similar to C# 6 string interpolation, but the text inside curly braces is an expression evaluated by the debugger engine.
+An expression can be a property name or something more complex, such as {Count > 0 ?
 Count : 0}.

 C#